 Raw diets are also beneficial for your dog’s oral hygiene.
 Dogs on raw diets tend to have cleaner teeth than those who are not on a raw diet.
 Having cleaner teeth will ensure your dog doesn’t suffer from any oral issues.

 Raw diets are also known to increase energy in your dog.
 If your pup has been sluggish lately, it could have a lot to do with his or her diet.
 When you put them on a raw diet, you’ll notice an increase in energy levels.
 This is good for your dog’s cardiovascular health.
 Plus, if your dog has put on a few pounds, the extra energy will ensure they get plenty of exercise too, which will burn off that excess fat and make them healthier all around.
+Check out this list of high calorie dog foods for more info!

 Finally, raw diets have been known to help with digestion.
 Dogs tend to have much smaller stools while on a raw diet, which eliminates the risk of pain while defecating as well as constipation.
 If your pup has some bowel problems, a raw diet may be the solution.